 As processes become more defined and standardized, organizations must ensure they maintain the flexibility to adapt to changing market conditions and customer needs.

-Difference Between Capability Maturity Model (CMM) and Capability Maturity Model Integrated (CMMI)
+Capability Maturity Model (CMM) vs. Capability Maturity Model Integration (CMMI)

 CMMI is the successor to CMM, developed to build upon and expand the original CMM framework.
 CMMI combines multiple maturity models, including the Software CMM, into one integrated model.